-1. Entry Level ($5-25/user/month)
+1. Entry Level: $5-25/User/Month

-This is where vendors pull out the AI buzzwords.
-The system predicts which deals will close based on historical patterns – sometimes accurately, sometimes not.
-You can reshape the entire interface to match how your company sells.
+Vendors pull out AI buzzwords.
+The system predicts which deals will close based on historical patterns, sometimes accurately, sometimes not.

-Different teams see different screens based on their roles.
-The analytics tell you things like “deals with three decision-makers take 40% longer to close.”
-Your CRM talks to your accounting software, though making them play nicely together takes work.
+Analytics: “Deals with three decision-makers take 40% longer to close.”
+Your CRM talks to accounting software, though making them play nicely takes work.

 *Average ratings on G2, Trustradius & Capterra